 Mahoe leaf miner - Liriomyza flavolateralis

-This endemic fly is found throughout New Zealand where its host plant, mahoe, Melicytus ramiflorus, is found.
-It appears to be restricted to native ecosystems.
-It is present in native reserves in cities, but does not appear to spread to new restoration areas unless the host plant is present in a remnant of the original forest.
+This endemic leaf mining fly is found throughout New Zealand where its host plant, mahoe, Melicytus ramiflorus (Violaceae), is found.
+The fly appears to be restricted to native ecosystems.
+It is present in native reserves in cities, but does not appear to spread to new restoration areas unless the host plant is present in an adjacent remnant of the original forest.

 Conservation status: Widespread, not threatened.